 Not much snow this winter means less protection for the summer.

-Summer is on its way.
-Before it arrives, here are some of the most beautiful photos our cameras captured this winter: quiet mornings stretching from the Pers to Piz Bernina, clouds over Piz Palü, and that distinctive blue light early in the morning, when the valley is still in shadow and the ridges are already bathed in sunlight.
+Before summer arrives, here is a selection of photos our cameras captured this winter: quiet mornings over the Pers, the view toward Piz Bernina, clouds breaking over Piz Palü, the distinctive blue light of early morning when the valley is still in shadow and the ridges are already bathed in sunlight.

 If you look closely, you'll spot something else in these pictures.
 The snow cover on the glaciers is noticeably thin this season.
 This isn't just an aesthetic detail; it's a physical piece of information that will play a big role in the coming months.